Skip to content

 The infrastructure between you and your tools is the most underinvested part of your stack

-I set up Claude Code on my phone with Tailscale and Termius.
-Then I connected Beeper so my coding agent can search and send messages across every platform.
-Then Raycast snippets for every repeated prompt.
+Claude Code on my phone via Tailscale and Termius.
+Beeper wired in so my agent can search and send messages across every platform.
+Raycast snippets for every repeated prompt.
 Your developer OS deserves the same care as the products you ship.

 Based on personal developer infrastructure built throughout 2025-2026.